juanjsebgarcia/faas-cache-dict/README.md

 Items are kept in order with the LRU at the HEAD of the list.

-Items are deleted if they expire, or from the head (LRU) if the cache is out of space.
+Items are deleted if they expire, or from the head (LRU) if the cache dict is out of space.

 ## Expiry Dimensions
-Several dimensions exist to constrain the longevity of the data the cache object stores.
+Several dimensions exist to constrain the longevity of the data the cache dict stores.
 These can all be combined as your use case demands.
 You can also use none, if you so wish.

 ### Memory size
-A max memory (RAM) size the cache can use before it starts deleting the LRU values.
+A max memory (RAM) size the cache dict can use before it starts deleting the LRU values.
 This can be expressed in bytes (`1024`) or "human" format `1K` (kibibyte).
 Supported "human" expressions are `K`, `M`, `G`, `T`.

 ```
+from faas_cache_dict import FaaSCacheDict

 cache = FaaSCacheDict(max_size_bytes='128M')
 cache.change_byte_size('64M')  # If data is too large, LRU will be trimmed until it fits

-cache.get_byte_size()  # Returns actual memory size of data and cache structure (bytes)
+cache.get_byte_size()  # Returns actual size of data and cache dict structure (bytes)
 ```

 ### TTL
 The number of `*seconds*` to hold a data point before making it unavailable and then later purging it.
 This can be sub-second by using float values.
-This can be configured as a default across the cache, or on a per key basis.
+This can be configured as a default across the cache dict, or on a per key basis.

 ```
+from faas_cache_dict import FaaSCacheDict

 cache = FaaSCacheDict(default_ttl=60)  # Setting it to None (default) means no expiry

 cache['key'] = 'value'  # Will expire in 60 seconds